MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Under the **Sound File** header, select:
 	* name

 Once you have checked all relevant boxes, select 'Export to CSV'.
 Your results will be exported to a CSV file on your computer.
 The name will be the one you chose to save plus "export.csv".
-In our case, the resulting file will be called "ICE-Can Tutorial Formants export.csv".
+In our case, the resulting file will be called "Tutorial Formants export.csv".

 Step 4.
 Examining & analysing the data
 --------------------------------------

 With the tutorial complete, we should now have a CSV file saved on our personal machine containing information about the set of objects we queried for and all other relevant information.

+We now examine this data.
+This part doesn't use ISCAN, so it's not necessary to actually carry out the steps below unless you want to.

 In R, load the data as follows:

 .. code-block:: R

 	library(tidyverse)
-	v <- read.csv("ICE-Can Tutorial Formants export.csv")
+	v <- read.csv("Tutorial Formants export.csv")

 Rename the variable containing the vowel labels to ‘Vowel’, and reorder the vowels so that they pattern according to usual representation in acoustic/auditory vowel space: